Halloween Sale: Flat 70% + Addl. 25% Off + 30 Days Extra Lab on all Courses | Use Coupon HS25 in Checkout | Offer Expires InEnroll Now

 str() to convert a value into a string.

-Pro Tip - Remember, we can only sum like types
+Pro Tip - Remember, we can only add variables of same data types

 bmito a string and assign it to